How to Create a Planar Transformer PCB Design

 • Limited turns ratio.
 The trace width requirements for different current ratings and any limit you might need on footprint size can limit the number of turns you can place on the PCB.

 • Higher tooling investment.
-Standard transformers use readily available materials, whereas a planar transformer requires putting the component through the standard PCB fabrication process.
+Standard transformers use readily available materials, whereas a PCB planar transformer design requires putting the component through the standard PCB fabrication process.

 • High stray interwinding capacitance.
 The stray capacitance between windings can be rather high due to the arrangement of coils on different layers of the PCB.